This site is intended for health professionals only

 Sohail is a practicing GP in Manchester and has been for over 25 years.
 He is responsible for leading the clinical strategy of MLCO and TLCO, aiming to improve population health and wellbeing by turning the strategy into reality.

 Management in Practice Birmingham is a one day, free-to-attend conference designed specifically for Practice Managers, GP Partners, Administration teams, and those involved in running GP surgeries, federations, PCNs and other primary care medical services.

-Comprised of a multi-stream agenda, an exhibition featuring leading suppliers and service providers, as well as dedicated networking time and the chance to put your questions to the experts, this event will support you and your team when it comes to providing the best possible patient care alondside running a successful business.
+Comprised of a multi-stream agenda, an exhibition featuring leading suppliers and service providers, as well as dedicated networking time and the chance to put your questions to the experts, this event will support you and your team when it comes to providing the best possible patient care alongside running a successful business.

 Topics that will be covered include HR, finance, technology, staff wellbeing, and legal issues.

-Limited free tickets are available and will be allocated on a first come, first served basis.
+Free tickets are available and will be allocated on a first come, first served basis.